wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 After integrating Mixpanel with your app, you can view the tracked data in the following ways:

 1. Access Mixpanel Dashboard:

    * Log in to your Mixpanel account at [https://mixpanel.com](https://mixpanel.com)
    * Navigate to your project dashboard

 2. View Feature Flag Evaluations:

    * Look for events named `vwo_fme_flag_evaluation`
    * These events contain data about feature flag and User ID

-3. Track Custom Events
+3. Track Custom Events:

    * Find events named `vwo_fme_track_event`
    * These events include details about the event.

-4. Analyze Data
-  * Use Mixpanel's analytics tools to:
+4. Analyze Data: Use Mixpanel's analytics tools to:
      * Create custom reports
      * View user flows
      * Track conversion rates
      * Monitor feature flag performance

 ## GitHub Reference

-The complete source code for this example is available on GitHub: [https://github.com/wingify/vwo-fme-examples](https://github.com/wingify/vwo-fme-examples)
+The complete source code for this example is available on GitHub: [https://github.com/wingify/vwo-fme-examples/tree/master/android](https://github.com/wingify/vwo-fme-examples/tree/master/android)

 This is an example of an implementation using the Android SDK.
 While this demonstrates the approach, that you can utilize any of the VWO FME SDKs for your project.